lexicHQ/docs/headchat.md

 ![](pitchbot.png)

-It supports most of the Facebook `metadata` and your Facebook chatbot should work without single a line of code change.
-If you are using the `recime-bot-extension` module then all of these should be taken care of automatically.
+It supports most of the Facebook `metadata` and your Facebook chatbot should work without a single line of code change.
+If you are using the `recime-bot-extension` npm package then all of these should be taken care of automatically.